-As of February 29, 2020, we had a pro forma net tangible book value (deficit) of \$(32.9) million, or \$(0.89) per share.
-Pro forma net tangible book value (deficit) per share represents the amount of our total tangible assets less our total liabilities, divided by the number of shares of our common stock outstanding as of February 29, 2020, after giving effect to (i) the automatic conversion of all shares of our preferred stock outstanding as of February 29, 2020, into an aggregate of 29,479,483 shares of our common stock immediately prior to the completion of this offering and (ii) the issuance of 1,401,836 shares of common stock issuable upon the automatic net exercise of warrants outstanding as of February 29, 2020, with a weighted-average exercise price of \$1.361 per share, immediately prior to the completion of this offering.
+As of February 29, 2020, we had a pro forma net tangible book value (deficit) of \$(32.9) million, or \$(0.87) per share.
+Pro forma net tangible book value (deficit) per share represents the amount of our total tangible assets less our total liabilities, divided by the number of shares of our common stock outstanding as of February 29, 2020, after giving effect to (i) the automatic conversion of all shares of our preferred stock outstanding as of February 29, 2020, into an aggregate of 30,476,040 shares of our common stock immediately prior to the completion of this offering and (ii) the issuance of 1,393,961 shares of common stock issuable upon the automatic net exercise of warrants outstanding as of February 29, 2020, with a weighted-average exercise price of \$1.361 per share, immediately prior to the completion of this offering, in each case assuming an initial public offering price of \$20.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus.

-After giving further effect to the sale of 10,022,726 shares of common stock in this offering at the initial public offering price of \$22.00 per share, and after deducting the underwriting discount and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of February 29, 2020, would have been approximately \$170.7 million, or approximately \$3.64 per share.
-This amount represents an immediate increase in pro forma net tangible book value of approximately \$4.53 per share to our existing stockholders and an immediate dilution in pro forma net tangible book value of approximately \$18.36 per share to new investors purchasing shares of common stock in this offering.
+After giving further effect to the sale of 8,750,000 shares of common stock in this offering at an assumed initial public offering price of \$20.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discount and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of February 29, 2020, would have been approximately \$128.4 million, or approximately \$2.75 per share.
+This amount represents an immediate increase in pro forma net tangible book value of approximately \$3.62 per share to our existing stockholders and an immediate dilution in pro forma net tangible book value of approximately \$17.25 per share to new investors purchasing shares of common stock in this offering.